Show-han/PET-Reconstruction/README.md

 # PET-Reconstruction
-This is the implementation of the **Contrastive Diffusion Model with Auxiliary Guidance for Coarse-to-Fine PET Reconstruction** **(early acccpeted by MICCAI 2023)**, which is the **first work** that applies Diffusion to Pet Reconstruction.
+This is the implementation of the **Contrastive Diffusion Model with Auxiliary Guidance for Coarse-to-Fine PET Reconstruction** **(early acccpeted by MICCAI 2023)**, which is the **first work** that applies diffusion model to Pet Reconstruction.

 [//]: # (codebase: https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement)

 ## 1. Project Overview
+Our proposed framework has two modules, i.e., a coarse prediction module (CPM) and an iterative refinement module (IRM).
+The CPM predicts a coarse-denoised PET image from the LPET image(use unet to make a coarse prediction), while the IRM predicts the residual between the coarse prediction and the SPET image iteratively(use diffusion model to predict residual).
+To improve the correspondence between the LPET image and the RPET image, we adopt an auxiliary guidance strategy (b) at the input level(Add to both CPM and IRM unet) and a contrastive diffusion strategy (c) at the output level(In the loss of training).
 <p align="center">
     <img src="assets/model.svg" width="550">